Gospel Assembly Churches: Origins

 The beginnings of Gospel Assemblies may be traced to Paducah, Kentucky in 1914 during the early American Pentecostal movement.
 Sowders, a former Louisville policeman, evangelized primarily in the lower Ohio River valley region, settling in Louisville, where he established a congregation and ministered there until his death in 1952.
-Sowders' designated successor, T. M. Jolly, ministered in St. Louis until 1991.
+Sowders' designated successor, T. M. Jolly,Brother Thomas Miles Jolly ministered in St. Louis until 1991.

 Doctrine

 Like other evangelical denominations, Gospel Assembly churches believe the Bible to be the pure Word of God.
 Members utilize the term 'the Body of Christ' to refer to their fellowship exclusively, and 'Babylon' to refer to the remainder of the church world.
 They consider their movement to represent a restoration of the early church.

 No formal doctrinal statement is published because they consider themselves to be continually growing in the grace and knowledge of the Lord.
-However, they are distinctly nontrinitarian.
+However, they are distinctly nontrinitarian, neither are they oneness like other Christians within the Pentecostal tradition.
+They commit to the God Head doctrine of Arianism.
 Like most churches, primary worship services are traditionally held on Sundays, however, most often they are in the early afternoon, in a departure from standard practice.

-They believe in spiritual communion, meaning that their communion takes place over the fellowship of the Word of God, and therefore do not practice the literal Lord's Supper with the elements.
-Certain factions of the fellowship have likewise moved away from practicing literal water baptism and footwashing as an outward ritual, and instead, emphasize the spiritual aspects of the ordinances.
+They believe in spiritual communion, meaning that their communion takes place over the fellowship of the Word of God, and also do practice the literal Lord's Supper with the elements.
+The churches practice literal water baptism as an outward ritual, but also emphasize the spiritual aspects of the ordinances.

 Order and practice

 Gospel Assemblies is Pentecostal by experience.
 They ascribe to holiness as the result of a sanctified heart, expressed in standards of speech and demeanor, modest dress, and a lifestyle of humility and moderation.
 Music is orchestral-based, with many of their published hymns and choruses written by church members.
-Their worship services are conducted in 'open-order' fashion, somewhat similar to Quaker worship services, encouraging active participation by the congregation in music and in the ministry of the Word, as led by the spirit of God.
+Their worship services are conducted in 'open-order' fashion, somewhat similar to Quaker worship services, encouraging active participation by the congregation in music and in the ministry of the Word, as led by the Spirit of God.